OctopusDeploy/docs/docs/shared-content/octopus-recommendations/environment-recommendations.include.md

 - Updating lifecycles.
 - Updating any variables with environment scoped values.

-One scenario that we've seen is customers deploy to an on-premises data center for dev, test, and staging, but production is hosted in data centers in Illinois and Texas.
-Before pushing to production, they run some sanity checks in a staging environment in Illinois and Texas.
-If you create an environment per data center, you would have seven environments when you actually only need four.
+One scenario we've seen is customers deploy to an on-premises data center for dev and test.
+Separate data centers host staging and production environments in say Illinois and Texas.
+Before promoting code to production, they perform sanity checks in the staging environment.
+If you create an environment per data center, you'd have seven environments when you actually only need four.

 ![Multi-tenancy Environments](docs/shared-content/octopus-recommendations/images/multi-tenancy-environments.png "width=500")

-If don't have any targets or projects set up yet, creating seven environments is easy to do, but it doesn't scale.
-A better way would be to use the [multi-tenancy](/docs/deployment-patterns/multi-tenant-deployments/index.md) feature in Octopus.
-For this to work, you'd modeling each data center as a new tenant.
-To add the new tenants, navigate to the **Tenants** menu and click **ADD TENANT** in the top right corner.
+Creating seven environments like this doesn't scale.
+A better solution is using the [multi-tenancy](/docs/deployment-patterns/multi-tenant-deployments/index.md) feature in Octopus.
+With multi-tenancy, each data center is modeled as a tenant.
+To add a new tenant, follow our instructions on how to [create a tenant](docs/deployment-patterns/multi-tenant-deployments/multi-tenant-deployment-guide/creating-your-first-tenant.md).

 ![Data Center tenants](docs/shared-content/octopus-recommendations/images/data-center-tenants.png "width=500")

 :::hint
 **Tip:** Adding images to your tenants makes them easier to find.
-You can do this by clicking on the tenant and selecting the settings link on the left.
-On that screen, you can upload an image for a tenant.
+You can do this by clicking on the tenant and choosing **Settings**, and you can choose an image to upload in the **Logo** section.
 :::

-Once added, update any targets and connect each project to include the newly created tenants.
+Once added, connect each project and any deployment targets you wish them to be linked to.

-Then when choosing a release, select which data center tenant to deploy to, Illinois or Texas.
+When choosing a release, select which data center tenant to deploy to.
+In this example, Illinois or Texas.

 ### Multiple Customers

-In the same vein of deploying the same project to multiple data centers, we see a lot of customers deploy the same project to multiple clients.
+We also see customers deploy the same project to multiple clients.

 Each of their customers gets their own set of machines and other resources.
-Again, you might be tempted to configure a unique set of environments for each customer.
+It's possible to configure a unique set of environments for each customer.
 You could create:

 - _Dev [Customer Name]_
-- _Staging [Customer Name]_ and
+- _Staging [Customer Name]_
 - _Production [Customer Name]_

-This will work for the first dozen or so customers, but again, it doesn't scale very well.
+This will work for the first few customers, but again, it doesn't scale very well.
 Imagine if you had five clients:

 1. An internal testing customer
 1. Coca-Cola